Tin Planet: Recording

 The band recorded Tin Planet in late 1997 and early 1998 at Parr Street Studios, Liverpool, the same studio that they recorded Spiders in.
 The album was also mixed and mastered at the studio.
 Although Murphy had rejoined the band, he was often distracted by other occurrences, and Scott in fact played a majority of the guitars present on the record, although this was not the result of a band rift; as "it's accepted that when in the studio, whoever's around will play whatever's at hand," and "Tommy and Jamie have both played everything."
 Scott, the main lyricist for the band, wrote many of the album's songs on guitar, "so it makes sense for me to play them.
 But it's good to have Jamie's angle on things 'cos I like my jazz chords and Jamie loves to stick his distortion on and play straight rock 'n' roll."

 Scott used Fender Pro Reverb and Vox AC30 amplifiers on the album, and his Fender Coronado guitar, the only guitar that he owned at the time.
 Scott, less phased with guitar "snobbery" than Murphy, explained, "to be honest, I prefer to put my guitar straight into the desk and I use pedals or the desk's own effects.
 Sometimes all this snobbery about amps is a load of bullshit.
 For instance, the AC30 I used was crap!"
 In an interview, when Griffiths commented that "people think that if they use the same equipment at The Beatles, then their music's going to sound to the same.
 But it's all about the vibe created on the day," Scott added that "Jamie's a sucker for all that shit.
 He's got his twin Marshalls and his six million effects on stage, but he's living the whole lifestyle, bless 'im."

-Two guest musicians played on the album; flautist Ben Roberts and percussionist Gerald Lynch.
+Two guest musicians played on the album; flautist Ben Roberts and percussionist Ged Lynch.
 The record was co-produced and engineered by Jeremy Wheatley, with assistance from Andrea Wright and Dave Buchanan.
 Wheatley had previously engineered most of the tracks from Spiders.
 Very shortly after the completion of the album, but prior to its release, drummer Andy Parle left the band, instantly being replaced by Leon Caffrey, formerly of Proper.
 Parle had become a "latent casualty", which was ironic as he was the healthiest member during the band's period of problems.
-Caffrey had been a friend of the group for a long time, having played with local band Proper, and made his debut with the band in the promotion of Tin Planet.
+Caffrey had been a friend of the group for a long time, and made his debut with the band in the promotion of Tin Planet.

 For "The Ballad of Tom Jones", Cerys Matthews of the Welsh band Catatonia, who Space had supported live back in 1996, was brought in to duet with Scott, which fueled rumours in the press that the two were linked romantically, when in fact they were just good friends.
 Yorkie provided the scratch-track for Matthews' vocals in the song's demo.